 The discourse we chanted just now-"Setting the Wheel of Dhamma in Motion"-starts with the whole noble eightfold path and then goes into right view.
 And that's all it discusses in detail: right view, going through the four noble truths.
-Simply listening to this talk on right view, one of the five brethren had his first taste of the deathless-or, as they say, experienced "the arising of the Dhamma Eye."
+Simply listening to this talk on right view, one of the Five Brethren had his first taste of the deathless-or, as they say in the text, he experienced "the arising of the Dhamma Eye."

 So right view is important.
 As one analysis of the path says, three qualities circle around every factor of the path.
 One is right view.
 The second is right effort.
 The third is right mindfulness.
 So try to make sure that these three qualities are circling around your practice right now.

 There are basically four truths covered by right view.
 First is the truth of suffering or stress; dukkha is the Pali term.
 Sometimes we're told that the first truth is that "life is suffering" or "everything is suffering," but that's not the case.
-The Buddha said basically that "there is suffering."
-It's one of four things you're going to encounter that you should pay attention to.
-You might be able to argue with the idea that life is suffering, but you can't argue with the idea that there is suffering.
+The Buddha basically said that "there is suffering."
+It's one of four things you're going to encounter in life that you should pay attention to.
+You could argue with the idea that life is suffering, but you can't argue with the idea that there is suffering.
 You see it all around you.
 You see it inside you as well.
 The Buddha's simply asking you to take it seriously.

 To take suffering seriously means that you should learn how to comprehend it.
-To do that, you have to put yourself in a position where you can watch it, to see how it comes, see how it goes, see what comes and goes along with it.
+To do that, you have to put yourself in a position where you can watch it, to see how it comes, how it goes, what comes and goes along with it.
 The coming and going along with it: That's essentially what the word samudaya-usually translated as "cause" or "origination"-means.
-You want to see that every time that there's real suffering in the mind, there's an element of craving-three kinds of craving to be specific: craving for sensuality, craving for becoming, craving for non-becoming.
+You want to see that every time there's real suffering in the mind, it's accompanied by craving-any one of three kinds of craving to be specific: craving for sensuality, craving for becoming, craving for non-becoming.

 Craving for sensuality is easy enough to explain: the desire to have sensual desires.
 That's one of the most interesting parts of the analysis: that sensual attachment is not so much to 'things out there'; we're more attached to our plans for things out there, our scheming for things out there, for pleasant sights, sounds, smells, tastes, tactile sensations.
-We spend a lot more time planning and working toward these things than we actually do in tasting them.
+We spend a lot more time planning and working toward these things than we do in actually tasting them.

-Many times the taste is very fleeting.
-Think about the food we eat.
+Often the taste is very fleeting.
+Think of the food we eat.
 Exactly how long does it really taste good in your mouth?
 Look at that little burst of taste, and then think of how much work goes into buying the food, preparing the food, cleaning up after the meal.
 Of course we do it for more than just the taste; we do it to keep the body going.
 But, there's an awful lot of energy expended in the idea, "Let's make this taste really good"-and then it's gone.

 We're actually more attached to our plans for these things, our desires for these things, than we are to the things themselves.
-It's easy enough to replace a desire for one thing with a desire for something else.
-It's hard to drop desire entirely.
+It's easy enough to replace a desire for one sensual pleasure with a desire for another sensual pleasure.
+It's hard to drop our desire for sensual desire entirely.
 That's one of the causes of suffering.